cisco-ce/roomos.cisco.com/doc/MTR/DeviceWebInterface.md

 , where _username:password_ is the username and password of the admin user, _ip-address_ is the IP address of the device, and _activationcode_ is the activation code created on Control Hub.

 ## Further reading
 Find more information about the device web interface in the [Administrator guide (pdf)](https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-maintenance-guides-list.html).
-The Administration guide primarily addresses capabilities and configurations for devices registered to a Cisco on-premises service (CUCM, VCS), but many capabilities and configurations also apply to devices that are registered to MTR or Webex cloud services.
+The Administration guide primarily addresses capabilities and configurations for devices registered to a Cisco on-premises service (CUCM, VCS), but many capabilities and configurations also apply to devices that are registered to Microsoft Teams Rooms or Webex cloud services.

 Public configurations and statuses are also described in the [API reference guide (pdf)](https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-command-reference-list.html) and in the [xAPI part of the RoomOS website for developers and integrators](https://roomos.cisco.com/xapi).